chrisveness/koa-sample-web-app-api-mysql/README.md

 The highly-structured applications I work on require ACID SQL databases with referential integrity, so MongoDb was out for me.
 MySQL and PostgreSQL should be pretty similar, but PostgreSQL is not yet so well supported for Koa.
+(Actually, one of my first Koa applications is using MongoDB/monk; there are few changes – the models replicate monk functions, but add functionality to those functions which update the database).

 For some people, a JavaScript framework will work better.
 If you’re happy to plan out your own preferred structure, designing your own patterns means one less component to learn / conform to.